Welcome!

 Dr. Norah Feeny is a licensed clinical psychologist and Professor at Case Western Reserve University in the Department of Psychological Sciences.
 She specializes in posttraumatic stress disorder (PTSD) and is the Director of the PTSD Treatment and Research Program.
 Norah has concentrated her research program on evaluating treatments for PTSD, optimizing treatments for PTSD, and understanding processes that underlie treatment efficacy.

 I graduated from Santa Clara University in 2017 with a B.S. in Psychology and a B.A. in Spanish and Women’s and Gender Studies.
 Prior to starting my graduate studies at Case, I worked as a clinical research assistant and later became the research coordinator for the Road Home Program (RHP) at Rush University Medical Center in Chicago.
 In my role at RHP, I coordinated various research studies aimed at evaluating and enhancing the effectiveness of intensively-delivered, evidence-based PTSD treatment for veterans.
 My research interests are primarily focused on improving treatment access, engagement, and efficacy for PTSD, depression, and related mental health disorders, particularly among survivors of sexual trauma.
 I am interested in discovering what treatments work best for whom, so as to better inform treatment selection and ways to tailor treatment strategies.
-I am one of the newest members of the PTSD Treatment and Research Program and I am thrilled to have joined a team of such supportive and talented individuals!
+During my time as a member of the PTSD Treatment and Research Program, I have had the opportunity to co-lead our #MeToo study on campus sexual assault, serve as an assessor and study therapist in our ongoing clinical trial (PATH), and pursue several independent research projects.
+I am thrilled to be on a team of such supportive and talented individuals!

-I graduated from New York University with a B.A. in Psychology.
+I graduated from New York University with a B.A. in Psychology with Honors.
 Before beginning at CWRU, I worked at Massachusetts General Hospital on projects spanning process and outcome in treatments for anxiety and traumatic stress disorders.
 I also examined the dissemination and implementation of evidence-based interventions in community settings.
-My research interests include individual, interpersonal, and systemic mechanisms and predictors of response and dropout in treatments for traumatic stress.
-I am also interested in the dissemination and implementation of evidence-based treatments into low-resource community settings.
-My goal is to increase access to care with community-based approaches to PTSD treatment optimization, dissemination, and implementation, especially for individuals without access to resources.
-I am so excited to be a graduate student with the PTSD Research and Treatment Program!
+My research interests include PTSD risk and resilience factors among refugees and other displaced persons, predictors of PTSD treatment response and dropout, and the dissemination/implementation of evidence-based treatments into low-resource settings across the globe.
+My goal is to increase access to empirically-supported care for diverse individuals across the lifespan who struggle with PTSD and related disorders.
+I am so excited to be a graduate student with the PTSD Treatment and Research Program!

 I graduated from Temple University with a B.A. in Psychology and French, and from New York University with an M.A. in Psychology.
 Before coming to CWRU, I worked at the Depression and Anxiety Center for Discovery and Treatment at Mount Sinai, where I explored the relationship between trauma exposure and systemic inflammation, and worked on clinical trials of ketamine and Written Exposure Therapy (WET) for PTSD.
 In my own research, I am interested in the etiology and treatment of trauma- and stressor-related disorders, especially PTSD and MDD.
 Specifically, I’m interested in exploring patterns of symptom change over the course of treatment, and how PTSD and depressive symptoms may interact during and after treatment.
 I am thrilled to be a graduate student in the PTSD Treatment and Research Program!